 - Wants to amend their order

-If you’re sharp, then you probably saw that Delta Hiking actually calls it a refund policy.
-But don’t worry, “refund policy” and “return policy” basically mean the same thing and cover the same topics.
+Also, don’t worry, “refund policy” and “return policy” basically mean the same thing and cover the same topics.
 Some stores prefer to call it a refund policy, while others call it a return policy.

 Why do you need a return policy while dropshipping?